vrwilm/Seed-Dictionary/README.md

 ## Security Considerations

-This tool is intended for educational and reference purposes only.
-Please note:
+This tool uses cryptographically secure random number generation (`crypto/rand`) to shuffle the word list, making it safer than using the standard random number generator.
+However:

-- **DO NOT** use this tool to generate actual seed phrases for cryptocurrency wallets
+- While the randomization is cryptographically secure, this tool is still primarily intended for educational and reference purposes
-- For actual cryptocurrency wallet creation, always use trusted wallet software that generates truly random seed phrases
+- For actual cryptocurrency wallet creation, it's recommended to use established wallet software that follows all BIP39 specifications completely
-- The randomization in this tool is for display purposes only and should not be considered cryptographically secure
+- This tool only randomizes the display order of all 2048 words, it doesn't generate actual wallet seed phrases (which would be a subset of typically 12 or 24 words)

 ## License